ibm-cloud-docs/Cloudant/service-change-notices/deprecations.md

 ## {{site.data.keyword.cloudant_short_notm}} dbcopy feature removal
 {: #dbcopy-feature-removal-dep}

-As of 1 July 2023, {{site.data.keyword.cloudant_short_notm}}'s dbcopy feature (also known as "Chained MapReduce" or "view chaining") will cease to function.
-The dbcopy feature was [removed from our documentation in 2016](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-classic-release-notes#cloudant-feb16) and [since November 2022, new users cannot configure dbcopy](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-classic-release-notes#cloudant-nov22). *Starting 1 July 2023, the dbcopy feature will be removed from the {{site.data.keyword.cloudant_short_notm}} service entirely.*
+As of 1 October 2023, {{site.data.keyword.cloudant_short_notm}}'s dbcopy feature (also known as "Chained MapReduce" or "view chaining") will cease to function.
+The dbcopy feature was [removed from our documentation in 2016](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-classic-release-notes#cloudant-feb16) and [since November 2022, new users cannot configure dbcopy](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-classic-release-notes#cloudant-nov22). *Starting 1 October 2023, the dbcopy feature will be removed from the {{site.data.keyword.cloudant_short_notm}} service entirely.*
 {: shortdesc}

 ### What is dbcopy?